FundingCircle/jackdaw/examples/pipe/README.md

 This concludes this tutorial.

 For interactive development, reload the file and invoke `user/reset`.
 These stops the app, deletes topics and internal state using a regex, and recreates the topics and restarts the app.
+The details are in the `system` namespace.

 To run tests, load the `pipe-test` namespace and invoke a test runner using your editor, or from the command line:
 ```